holidayextras/partner-api-docs/site/hxapi/asynchronous-bookings.md

    - Avoid excessive requests to prevent unnecessary load on our systems.

 2. **Stop Polling:**
-   - When the `bookingStatus` is `confirmed` or `error`, stop polling and take the appropriate next steps.
+   - When the `bookingStatus` is `Confirmed` or `Error`, stop polling and take the appropriate next steps.

 3. **Retry Policy:**
    - Use exponential backoff for retries after transient errors (e.g., 500 errors or timeouts).